-FY2010 Request: \$31,000,000 Reference No: 38950
+FY2011 Request: \$24,500,000 Reference No: 38950

-- Inadequate dikes to contain fuel spills - Inadequate foundations, which could cause gradual tank movement and fuel leakage - Improper piping systems and joints the most common source of fuel leaks - Improper siting near wells, beaches, and buildings, or within a flood plain - Tanks that are rusted or damaged beyond repair - Electrical code violations - Inadequate security
+- Improper piping systems and joints the most common source of fuel leaks - Improper siting near wells, beaches, and buildings, or within a flood plain - Tanks that are rusted or damaged beyond repair - Electrical code violations - Inadequate security

-This program's mission is to replace these tank farms with new or refurbished facilities that meet all applicable safety and environmental codes. \$30 million is the estimated need to complete the bulk fuel upgrades for the remaining 25 communities identified on the Bulk Fuel Deficiency list.
+This program's mission is to replace these tank farms with new or refurbished facilities that meet all applicable safety and environmental codes. \$20 million is the estimated need to complete the bulk fuel upgrades for the remaining 9 communities identified on the Bulk Fuel Deficiency list.

 This program began in approximately 1997 and has expanded since fiscal year 1999 with federal funding from the Denali Commission.
-In fiscal year 2010 AEA anticipates \$4 million in federal funds.
+In fiscal year 2011 AEA anticipates \$4 million in federal funds.
+AEA anticipates using approximately \$1 million in state funds for Bulk Fuel Upgrades.

-(2) Rural Power System Upgrades: The electric utility systems are part of the basic infrastructure of rural communities.
+(2) Rural Power System Upgrades (RPSU): The electric utility systems are part of the basic infrastructure of rural communities.
 The power plant and distribution systems in rural communities may not meet accepted utility standards for safety, reliability, and environmental protection.
 Due to high costs and limited economies of scale, most local communities cannot make the capital investments needed to meet accepted utility standards.